MediaMath/screenshooter/README.md

 - [ ] Update Readme
 - [ ] Reorganize Readme
 - [ ] Update wording/structure of [Differ](#differ)
-- [ ] Rename Screenshot to Differ
+- [x] Rename Screenshot to Differ

 ####Things that should be added to Readme
+- [x] How to setup virtual environment
-- [ ] How to set and unset environment variables for virtual environments
+- [x] How to set and unset environment variables for virtual environments
 - [x] How Capsule and its various functions work / should be called

 ####For Next Version